 The motorway after yesterday’s experiences was much improved.
 As we approached the Bulgaria/Turkey border we passed a line of HGV's which went on for mile after mile.
 I think the timescale for a driver joining the back of the queue to finally getting to the front must surely be measured in days not hours.

 What a game we had getting across the border.
 It was almost as difficult getting out of Bulgaria as it was getting in to Turkey.
 Hasn't anybody told these people they have nothing worth taking out of the country, because they haven't got anything!
 Then in to 'No Man's Land' where there was a Duty Free shop.
-I pulled over and popped in to enquire if they sold Satnavs with Turkish mapping (our Garmin doesn't have Turkey in it - not even an out of date one).
+I pulled over and popped in to enquire if they sold Satnavs with Turkish mapping (our Garmin doesn't have Turkey in it - not even an out of date map).
 Well even with my explanation of what they were, the staff had never heard of such a thing, they looked at me as if I'd asked for a Flux Capacitor for a DeLorean car.

 Back onboard I drove over to the Turkish border to present passports, green card insurance and vehicle registration document (we’d only been asked for passports up until now) then drove down to the next kiosk.
 Passports again – “No Visa?
 Why no Visa?
 Must have Visa.
 Should have got one from British Consulate”.
 Sugar I thought, I'm sure I read that you bought them at the border.
 “Pull over there”.
 He then directed us to where we could buy visas.
 A long walk to a large building.
 The left door as directed to was locked, so in through the right door.
 Staff there look confused when asked for visas, sent us through the building, out the back then directed us to a 'Cash desk' kiosk.
 “You want visa for London?”
 “No we want a visa for Turkey”.
 “You want over there” – pointing to a kiosk a stone’s throw from where our vehicle was parked.
 So back we went to that kiosk where we purchased two visas for the princely sum of €20 each.
 What a game that was.
 I'm sure that little sod in the Passport Control booth does it regularly to visitors for a laugh.
-Visas attached and some Doner Kebab cash in the back pocket of the border staff we were allowed through, and across the huge concrete complex to another kiosk, this time 'Baggage Control'.
+With visas attached and some Doner Kebab cash for the back pocket of the border staff we were allowed through, and across the huge concrete complex to another kiosk, this time 'Baggage Control'.
 “Bar Code?
 Must have Bar Code”.
 So back across the complex we drive to be met by another Jobsworth who wanted to search the vehicle.
 He was especially interested in whether or not we had anybody else in the vehicle (as I recall potential ISIS recruits tend to arrive in comfort courtesy of British Airways etc, not hidden in the back of one of these things), motorbikes and alcohol.
 I thought I'd better come clean about the boxes of wine, because unless he was blind, he could have tripped over them under the dining table stored there as the rear garage was full.
 I'd quickly tried to cover them with a copy of last week's Daily Telegraph but failed miserably.
 Surprisingly for a Muslim country he didn't seem that bothered about the alcohol, just wanted to know how many boxes there were.
 He gave us a sticky backed bar code to present to 'Baggage Control', no doubt disappointed that he hadn't caught us smuggling in a donkey, a Bulgarian fleeing his own country, motorbike, or rocket propelled grenade, but I'm sure if he's patient enough his day will come.

 Then off back across the complex where our bar code was scanned and we were allowed to clear the border, and away down the motorway towards Istanbul, about 120 miles ahead.